 Want to get extra exposure to your stand on market day?
 Go ahead and let the kids themselves scoop out the slime that they want.

 Here are some slime recipes to get you started:

 Here’s a package of 10 bamboo chopsticks that are dishwasher safe, and here is dishwasher-safe paint to use to dip the non-eating ends of each pair of chopsticks in.
-You can dip one color layer on, let them dry, and then create a new layer of paint line above the last color, and repeat until you’ve created a rainbow look.
+You can dip one color layer on, let them dry (below, I have a Dollar Tree cooling rack bridging two chairs, and clothespins holding each chopstick, with paper below to catch the paint), and then create a new layer of paint line above the last color, and repeat until you’ve created a rainbow look.

 Note: You’ll want to include a note that the chopsticks and paint are top-shelf, dishwasher-safe, but that handwashing would likely preserve them longer.

 Do you know those little phone holders on the back of a smartphone?
 Your child can make some to sell.